-The Coast Pro Rata Committee pays the salary of the two Coast Committee members, the support staff, and all costs of the Longshore Division, including the Caucus, legal fees, negotiating contracts and conducting strikes.
+The Coast Longshore Division pays the salary of the two Coast Committee members, the support staff, and all costs of the Coast

+Longshore Division, including the caucus, legal fees, and negotiating contracts.

-These activities are funded by members of the Longshore Division, who pay their share to their local.
-The payment is collected with the local's dues and sent to the Coast Committee at the International Headquarters in San Francisco.
+These activities are funded by members of the Coast Longshore Division locals, who pay dues to their locals.
+A portion of the locals' dues, a pro rata calculation based on the number of members in the local, is sent to the Coast Longshore Division at the International Headquarters in San Francisco.